70 Pine Street: Other features

-At the 16th floor, a sky bridge connected 70 Pine Street with 60 Wall Street.
+On the 16th floor, a sky bridge connected 70 Pine Street with 60 Wall Street.
 There was another connection, a tunnel, between the two buildings.
 The connections enabled 70 Pine Street to initially claim a Wall Street address, which was perceived as more distinguished than a regular address in the Financial District.
-The bridge was destroyed in 1975 when the original 60 Wall Street building was demolished to make way for the current, larger building.
+The bridge was destroyed in 1975, along the original 60 Wall Street, to make way for a larger building on that site.
 At the time, it was one of a few sky bridges in the city.
 In 1979, a replacement bridge was built, connecting the sixth and seventh floors of 70 Pine Street to the seventh and eighth floors of 72 Wall Street.
+A permit to demolish that sky bridge was issued in 2014, and the demolition was completed the next year.

 When it opened, 70 Pine Street featured escalators between its first through sixth floors; the escalators operated in the peak direction, running upstairs in the morning and downstairs in the afternoon.
-The escalators reportedly enabled everyone on the basement through sixth floors to evacuate within 10 minutes.
+The escalators reportedly enabled everyone on the basement through the sixth floor to evacuate within 10 minutes.
 At the time of 70 Pine Street's completion, these stories housed Cities Service's clerical staff, and studies had shown that escalators occupied less space than elevators between these stories.
 This was one of the first uses of escalators in a major office building.
 Though the Empire State Building had also included escalators between its lobby and mezzanine, 70 Pine Street was modeled on the layout of a department store, the first office building in New York City to be designed in this manner.
 These escalators were hidden behind a false marble wall.

+The foundation is composed of 49 piers, which are arranged in four rows and descend 24 ft to the underlying bedrock.
 70 Pine Street also included a hot-water heating system, which replaced the standard boiler systems used in many contemporary skyscrapers.
 High-velocity pumps propelled water to radiators beneath the windows in each office.
 Each radiator contained movable louvers that could control the heat in each office.
 During the winter, a system of chilled water pipes cooled the lowest six stories.
 The building also had a "unit ventilating system", which occupied spaces over the radiators and inside the walls, providing ventilation without any dust or noise.
-Above each radiator were fans, which drew in air from either indoors or outdoors; filtered and warmed the air; and distributed the warm air throughout each office using ceiling ducts.
+Above each radiator were fans, which drew in air from either indoors or outdoors, filtered and warmed the air, and distributed the warm air throughout each office using ceiling ducts.
 This eliminated the need for fan rooms, which typically occupied large amounts of space, and also allowed tenants to close their windows during the summer, particularly before air conditioning became popular.
-Cities Service installed the unit-ventilating system on the lower part of the building above the fifth floor, and tenants on the upper stories could also install the system in their own office.
+Cities Service installed the unit-ventilating system on the lower part of the building above the fifth floor, and tenants on the upper stories could also install the system in their own offices.